Table of Contents

-How to Calculate the Bending Moment Diagram of a Beam
+- How to Calculate Bending Using SkyCiv Beam

 Below are simple instructions on how to calculate the bending moment diagram of a simply supported beam.
-Study this method as it is very versatile (and can be adapted to many different types of problem.
-The ability to calculate the moment of a beam is very common practice for structural engineers and often comes up in college and high school exams.
+Study this method as it is very versatile (and can be adapted to many different types of problems.
+The ability to calculate the moment of a beam is a very common practice for structural engineers and often comes up in college and high school exams.
+It’s good to note early, that the SkyCiv Beam software can display these hand calculations instantly and automatically!
+We will follow todays tutorial with an example taken directly from the Hand Calculation Module in SkyCiv Beam.

 If you’re not sure how to determine the reactions at the supports – please see this tutorial first.
 Once you have the reactions, draw your Free Body Diagram and Shear Force Diagram underneath the beam.
 Finally calculating the moments can be done in the following steps: